polyswarmer/documentation/_i18n/en/_docs/How-to-connect-to-HIVE.md

 We have a hosted [polyswarmd](https://github.com/polyswarm/polyswarmd) instance running on `https://gamma-polyswarmd.prod.polyswarm.network`

-You can point your [microengine](https://github.com/polyswarm/polyswarm-client/tree/master/src/microengine) to `https://gamma-polyswarmd.prod.polyswarm.network`, providing your API key via the command line.
+You can point your [Microengine](https://github.com/polyswarm/polyswarm-client/tree/master/src/microengine) to `https://gamma-polyswarmd.prod.polyswarm.network`, providing your API key via the command line.

-If you are not using our microengine harness, in requests made to Hive put your API key in the headers of your request as follows:
+If you are not using our Microengine harness, in requests made to Hive put your API key in the headers of your request as follows:

 `Authorization: [API KEY]`

 ### Using polyswarmd

-Visit the [polyswarmd api docs](/API-polyswarm/) for the API specification.
+Visit the [polyswarmd API Documentation](/API-polyswarm/) for the API specification.